-- 9th Grade First Year of High School - 10th Grade Second Year of High School + minimum 5 credits earned or equivalent - 11th Grade Third Year of High School + 11 credits earned or equivalent - 12th Grade Fourth Year of High school + 17 credits earned or equivalent - Students who are unable to meet Michigan Graduation Requirements within four years will be classified as 5th Year Seniors. - Students that have not achieved 12th grade status by September of the year they turn 19 and will be able to meet Michigan Merit Curriculum reqirements to receive a high school diploma by June (night school, summer school, credit recovery, etc.) are eligible to graduate.
-Students who attain the age of 19 and will be unable to meet Michigan Merit Curriculum requirements to receive a high school diploma by June will have to seek an alternative route to a diploma.
+- 9th Grade First Year of High School - 10^{th} Grade Second Year of High School + minimum 5 credits earned or equivalent - 11th Grade Third Year of High School + 11 credits earned or equivalent - 12th Grade Fourth Year of High school + 17 credits earned or equivalent - Students who are unable to meet Michigan Graduation Requirements within four years will be classified as 5th Year Seniors. - Students must be less than 20 years of age as of September 1 of the school year and cannot have achieved a high school diploma or high school equivalency credential to be enrolled.

 Students are encouraged to work with their counselor on this matter.

 Above is based on a 6.0 credit schedule per year.
-Transfer students will be addressed in a proportional manner. χ
+Transfer students will be addressed in a proportional manner.